formal-land/coq-of-ocaml/doc/docs/configuration.md

 ```coq
 Notation "return!
 X" := (_return X) (at level 20).
 ```
-We add this notation by hand, as opposed to generate it in with coq-of-ocaml.
+We add this notation by hand, as opposed to generate it in with `coq-of-ocaml`.
 Note that we use a notation for the return operator applied to some argument `X`.
 This is to have a correct syntax highlighting in the generated documentation with `coqdoc`.
 The following notation:
 ```coq
 Notation "return!" := _return.
 ```